leslie-werner/surfs_up/README.md

 * Standard Deviations
+The standard deviations of June was 3.257 and for December it was 3.745.
+This means that the most stable temperature bewteen the two months is June.

 * Maximums and Minimums
-The maximum temperature for June is and for December is .
-This makes it only a few degrees different for higher temperatures.
+The maximum temperature for June is 85 degrees Fahrenheit and for December is 83 degrees Fahrenheit.
+This makes it only a couple degrees difference when it comes to maximum temperatures.
 The biggest difference is the minimum temperature between the two months.
-There was a difference of degrees between both months that greatly impacts the amount of traffic coming into the beach.
+There was a difference of 8 degrees between both months that greatly impacts the amount of traffic coming into the beach.

 ## Summary